remotesyssupport/cPanel-AWS/README.md

 # cPanel AWS Instance Kit
-The goal of this project is to develop an integration kit for users wishing to run a cPanel Instance on Amazon AWS services (EC2/VPC).
+The goal of this project is to develop an integration kit for users wishing to run a cPanel Architecture on Amazon AWS services (EC2/VPC).

 The challenge arises due to cPanel not natively supporting a NAT architecture.
 This kit takes advantage